August 26, 2024

 How Does the Capital Gains Tax Work Now, and What Are Some Proposed Reforms?

 The capital gains tax is a levy on the profit received from the sale of a capital asset.
-That profit, known as a capital gain, is taxed at a lower marginal rate than ordinary income.
-While revenues received from taxing capital gains are modest, accounting for 11 percent of individual income tax receipts, changes to the tax could have significant implications for the country’s fiscal and economic health.
+That profit, known as a capital gain, is taxed at a lower marginal rate than ordinary income if the asset is held for more than a year.
+While revenues received from taxing capital gains are modest, accounting for 11 percent of individual income tax receipts in 2023, changes to the tax could have significant implications for the country’s fiscal and economic health.

 Below is a brief look at how the tax on capital gains works, what assets and individuals are most affected by it, and the fiscal implications of some commonly discussed changes.